akshathakulkarni/Scheduler/README.md

 # Interview Scheduler
 Interview Scheduler is a single page React application that allows users to book, edit and cancel interviews.
+Each appointment is set with time and a day along with student and interviewer names.

 The app makes API requests to [Scheduler API](https://github.com/lighthouse-labs/scheduler-api) to fetch and update appointment data.

 # Final Product